 Social Investment Tax Relief

 Social Investment Tax Relief (SITR) was introduced in April 2014 to run alongside both the Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS).
-The rate at which SITR is due is 30 per cent and is given using the EIS coding descriptor after the relief has been calculated in terms of tax and converted to an amount to be included in the code, see PAYE10048.
+The rate at which SITR is due is 30% and is given using the EIS coding descriptor after the relief has been calculated in terms of tax and converted to an amount to be included in the code, see PAYE10048.

 To calculate the amount of relief due see PAYE10048